 This course answers the epistemological question: How does a student know?
-Views of motivation, behavior, classroom management, and learning that emerge from or are in harmony with the Bible are explored.
-Special emphasis is placed on a biblical approach both to knowing and to truth, as personified in Jesus Christ.
+This course will primarily focus on the application of psychology as it is applied to teaching.
+All aspects of the educational process, including motivation, classroom management, preparation, and pedagogy will be evaluated through a psychological lens.
+Special emphasis is placed on a biblical approach both to knowing and to truth.
 Prerequisite: EDU 201.
 (3 credits) (Cross-listed as PSY 202)